JRowleyLab/UNMC_ATACseq_Tutorial/README.md

 In this tutorial we will process a randomly chosen published dataset.
 This is available from GEO: GSE67382 Bao X, Rubin AJ, Qu K, Zhang J et al. A novel ATAC-seq approach reveals lineage-specific reinforcement of the open chromatin landscape via cooperation between BAF and p63.
 Genome Biol 2015 Dec 18;16:284.
 PMID: 26683334

+This dataset is paired-end 50 bp sequencing.
+We will analyze two samples representing NHEK cells with BAF depletion compared to a control.
+Note that to allow faster processing we have limited the reads to that of a specific region of chromosome 4.

 ## <a name="funding">Funding</a>